AugmentedAJ/Long-Context-Code-Bench/README.md

 ## Overview

-Long-Context-Bench evaluates how well coding agents can understand, modify, and integrate changes across **massive repositories with tens of thousands of files** when given natural-language task instructions derived from PR metadata.
+Long-Context-Bench evaluates how well coding agents can understand, modify, and integrate changes across **massive repositories with tens of thousands of files** when given natural-language task instructions.
+The benchmark uses real GitHub PRs from enterprise-scale codebases, with agents tasked to **recreate the PR changes given only the PR description** (title + body).

 Primary use case: **side-by-side agent comparison using test labels** for reproducible, apples-to-apples runs across enterprise-scale repositories.
 Leaderboards are supported as a secondary workflow.

 **Key Features:**
 - 🏆 **Leaderboard Generation**: Rank multiple agents across standardized benchmarks
 - 🔬 **Agent Comparison**: Label runs and generate side-by-side performance comparisons
-- 📊 Evaluates agents on 50 real Elasticsearch PRs (dataset v0, ~40K files per codebase)
+- 📊 Evaluates agents on 51 real Elasticsearch PRs (dataset v0, ~40K files per codebase)
 - 🔌 Agent-agnostic: pluggable adapters for different CLI agents (Auggie, Claude Code, etc.)
 - 📈 Comprehensive metrics: correctness, completeness, code reuse, best practices, and more
 - ⚡ Scalable: supports sharding and concurrency for parallel execution